The oldest public wildflower garden in the United States

 5).
 When the lateral petals are usually beardless, the leaves and leaf stalks sparsely to densely hairy, the lower leaf surface usually hairy, the leaf tips pointed, the bases heart-shaped, stolons present late in the season and are found in moist places, these are the Sweet White Violet, V. blanda of which there are two varieties to check on which differ in the amount of hair on leaves, on petals and in leaf details.

-Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor with any subspecies of it's own.
+Subspecies: As noted above in 'Names', V. macloskeyi is no longer considered a subspecies of another violet, nor under the latest work, with any subspecies of it's own.

 Above: Solitary flowerers rise on a leafless scape (an aerial stem rising from the root).
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.